 Both the Respondent and the Complainant each have the right to reasonable accommodations to support safety, well-being, and access to education or employment.
 Additionally, all members of the community affected by experience of misconduct covered under these procedures, whether or not the matter is to be adjudicated by the College, may request accommodations.
-The Title IX Coordinator will work with the individual, in light of available information at the time of the request, to identify reasonable accommodation.
+The Director of Nondiscrimination and Title IX will work with the individual, in light of available information at the time of the request, to identify reasonable accommodation.
 Accommodations may include, but are not limited to housing reassignment, adjustments to academic or campus work schedules, providing access to tutoring or academic support, or allowing a student to withdraw from or retake a course without penalty.

 Informal Resolution Options

 Informal resolution options are not available in cases involving allegations of sexual assault (e.g. rape), even on a voluntary basis.